HelloZeroNet/Documentation/README.md

 ## Building

-First install the following:
+First install the following from pip:

 * mkdocs
-* mkdocs-material - python package
+* mkdocs-material
+* pymdown-extensions

-Then simply run `mkdocs serve` to host a local version of the docs.
+Then simply run `mkdocs serve` to host a local version of the docs, or `mkdocs build` to output a static version.

 ## French doc